zulfiqaralimir/IELTS/Listening /Tips.md

+Listening

+This test consists of four parts, each with ten questions.

+*   **Parts 1 & 2:** Focus on social needs.
+    *   **Part 1:** Conversation between two speakers.
+    *   **Part 2:** Monologue.

+*   **Parts 3 & 4:** Focus on educational or training contexts.
+    *   **Part 3:** Conversation between up to four people.
+    *   **Part 4:** Monologue.

+The test uses a variety of question types:

+*   Multiple choice
+*   Matching
+*   Plan/map/diagram labelling
+*   Form completion
+*   Note completion
+*   Table completion
+*   Flowchart completion
+*   Summary completion
+*   Sentence completion
+*   Short-answer questions

+Candidates listen to the recording once and answer questions as they listen.
+Ten minutes are given at the end to transfer answers to the answer sheet.

 ## [IELTS BAND 9.0 VOCABULARY | 54 words YOU NEED TO KNOW to pass the IELTS exam](https://www.youtube.com/watch?v=UgsZLtBru30)

 * Proponent - Openent